tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-EXTERNAL_PREREQUISITES_NOT_MET if either bdq:taxonIsMarine or bdq:geospatialLand are not available; INTERNAL_PREREQUISITES_NOT_MET if (1) dwc:scientificName is EMPTY or (2)  the values of dwc:decimalLatitude or dwc:decimalLongitude are EMPTY or (3) if bdq:assumptionOnUnknownBiome is noassumption and the marine/nonmarine status of the taxon is not interpretable from bdq:taxonIsMarine; COMPLIANT if (1) the taxon marine/nonmarine status from bdq:taxonIsMarine matches the marine/nonmarine status of dwc:decimalLatitude and dwc:decimalLongitude on the boundaries given by bdq:geospatialLand plus an exterior buffer given by bdq:spatialBufferInMeters or (2)  if the marine/nonmarine status of the taxon is not interpretable from bdq:taxonIsMarine and bdq:assumptionOnUnknownBiome matches the marine/nonmarine status of dwc:decimalLatitude and dwc:decimalLongitude on the boundaries given by bdq:geospatialLand plus an exterior buffer given by bdq:spatialBufferInMeters; otherwise NOT_COMPLIANT bdq:taxonIsMarine default = "World Register of Marine Species (WoRMS)" {[https://www.marinespecies.org/]} {Web service [https://www.marinespecies.org/aphia.php?p=webservice]},{bdq:geospatialLand default = "Union of NaturalEarth 10m-physical-vectors for Land and NaturalEarth Minor Islands" [https://www.naturalearthdata.com/http//www.naturalearthdata.com/download/10m/physical/ne_10m_land.zip], [https://www.naturalearthdata.com/http//www.naturalearthdata.com/download/10m/physical/ne_10m_minor_islands.zip]},bdq:spatialBufferInMeters default = "3000",bdq:assumptionOnUnknownBiome default = "noassumption"
+EXTERNAL_PREREQUISITES_NOT_MET if either bdq:taxonIsMarine or bdq:geospatialLand are not available; INTERNAL_PREREQUISITES_NOT_MET if (1) dwc:scientificName is EMPTY or (2)  the values of dwc:decimalLatitude or dwc:decimalLongitude are EMPTY or (3) if bdq:assumptionOnUnknownBiome is noassumption and the marine/nonmarine status of the taxon is not interpretable from bdq:taxonIsMarine; COMPLIANT if (1) the taxon marine/nonmarine status from bdq:taxonIsMarine matches the marine/nonmarine status of dwc:decimalLatitude and dwc:decimalLongitude on the boundaries given by bdq:geospatialLand plus an exterior buffer given by bdq:spatialBufferInMeters or (2)  if the marine/nonmarine status of the taxon is not interpretable from bdq:taxonIsMarine and bdq:assumptionOnUnknownBiome matches the marine/nonmarine status of dwc:decimalLatitude and dwc:decimalLongitude on the boundaries given by bdq:geospatialLand plus an exterior buffer given by bdq:spatialBufferInMeters; otherwise NOT_COMPLIANT

 ### Information Elements